Everyone loves Mexican food, but there’s a question if menudo is keto-friendly.1

 Below is a step by step guide to making low carb menudo without hominy as an ingredient.
 This soup is delicious, and readers are invited to share this recipe with friends and family who love Mexican food, but not the carbohydrates that accompany it.
 This will make roughly six to eight servings of low carbohydrate menudo to enjoy.

-Unsure about trying tripe?
 Beef tripe, otherwise known as the lining of a cow’s stomach, is extremely high in vitamin B12, which is an essential vitamin the body can only obtain through eating meat or taking vitamins.
-Research suggests a lack of this nutrient in the body negatively impacts cognitive, vascular, and cellular functioning.5
+Research suggests a lack of this nutrient in the body negatively impacts cognitive, vascular, and cellular functioning.9

 Furthermore, B12 can even help dieters lose weight!
 So don’t be afraid to try this nutrient dense organ.
-Still wondering what other nutrients and what vitamins help with weight loss?
-Look to add ingredients high in vitamin D, vitamin A, iron, and magnesium to further help achieve a fitness goal.
+If you’re still wondering about other nutrients and vitamins that aid in weight loss, consider incorporating ingredients rich in vitamin D, vitamin A, iron, and magnesium to enhance your fitness journey.

 Step 1) Bring a large pot to boil and allow 3 lbs of beef tripe to simmer until cooked through.
 This should take about two hours.